mui/tech-challenge-react/README.md

 - [ ] has no lintint errors (`yarn prettier && yarn lint && yarn typescript`)
 - [ ] has an ergonomic API

-In practice, such a solution would require dozens of hours to reach the high-quality bar we expect Material-UI components to have (if not > 100 hours).
+In practice, such a solution would require dozens of hours to reach the high-quality bar we expect MUI components to have (if not > 100 hours).
 To keep the challenge short, we will focus on solving a subset of the problem:

 - you may drop behaviors that have a too high time opportunity cost.
 Please **document the behaviors your drop and why**.
 - don't write documentation but enough to see how to use the component, e.g. one demo.